BurntSushi/termcolor/README.md

 ##### Powershell Profile

-To customize powershell on start-up there is a special powershell script that has to be created.
+To customize powershell on start-up, there is a special powershell script that has to be created.
-In order to find its location type `$profile`
+In order to find its location, type `$profile`
 See [more](https://technet.microsoft.com/en-us/library/bb613488(v=vs.85).aspx) for profile details.

 Any powershell code in this file gets evaluated at the start of console.